yourpurebredpuppy logo

 Even worse, many dogs are allergic to grains and cereals.
 Allergies in dogs means itchy skin, where the dog tries to soothe the itch by licking his front feet obsessively, or by rubbing his face against the carpet, or by rubbing his body against the furniture.

-Grains can also cause excessive shedding or dandruff, loose stools, gassiness and flatulence.
+Grains and cereals can also cause excessive shedding or dandruff, loose stools, gassiness and flatulence.

 You might never think to connect these problems with the grain in your dog's diet, but that is often the case.